 The Great Vine

-Not only does a tour of Hampton Court Palace get you in the oldest hedge maze, you will also get to the the largest grape vine in the world.
+Not only does a tour of Hampton Court Palace get you into the oldest hedge maze, but you will also get to see the largest grapevine in the world.

 Hampton Court Palace Activities for Kids